-If you stored your RV for the winter using with antifreeze, you'll want to flush this completely.
+If you stored your RV for the winter using antifreeze, you'll want to flush this out completely.
 The antifreeze recommended for RV water systems is entirely different than the antifreeze you put in your vehicle's radiator.
 Please note that the antifreeze used in your vehicle radiator is deadly to humans and animals, and should never be used in your RV water system.
 Basically, if you winterized your RV water system you'll need to undo that work.
 Here's how to flush your RV water system and get it ready for use again.

 This isn't as complicated as it sounds.
 Simply hook your clean water hose to your garden tap, or city water tap if you are at a campground.
 Connect the other end to your RV clean water intake connection.
 Open your gray tank and turn on all the faucets.
 Flush until the water runs and tastes clean.
 If you don't have your gray tank hooked to a sewer, you might want to either catch the outflow in buckets or direct it to a proper sewage/gutter/drainage outlet.

 Do the same with your holding tank.
 Turn the pump on and run several tank-fulls of water through it to flush any antifreeze completely out of the tank and pipes.

 If you have any residual antifreeze taste you can flush your system by adding a box of baking soda divided up between the various drains.
 Either sprinkle it directly and run some water or dissolve it and pour it down the drains.
 Let it sit for a couple hours.